kumarsuraj345678/Weather-Now/README.md

 1. Visit the hosted website: [Weather Now]([https://kumarsuraj345678.github.io/Techplement/](https://kumarsuraj345678.github.io/Weather-Now/))
 2. Enter the name of the city in the search box and click the search button or press `Enter`.
 3. The app will display the current weather conditions, local time, and air quality for the specified city.
+4. Use the temperature unit toggle button to switch between Fahrenheit and Celsius.

 ## 🌟 Features

 - Real-time weather updates including temperature, humidity, wind speed, and weather description.
+- Temperature unit toggle to switch between Fahrenheit and Celsius.
 - Displays a weather icon based on the current weather conditions.
 - Shows the local time for the searched city.
 - Provides air quality with descriptive categories.